euroladbrainlat/Biobehavioral-age-gaps-Multilingualism/README.md

 ## Summary
 <a name="Summary"></a>
-This repository contains the codes necessary for the results of the study: "Biobehavioral age gaps, global disparities, and exposomes in accelerated aging: a cross-sectional and longitudinal analysis across 40 countries".
-Our research bridges critical gaps by analyzing a cohort of 161,981 participants from Latin America, Europe, Asia, and Africa.
-Using a novel computational approach to aging clocks, we developed a scalable and cost-efficient tool to estimate BAGs.
-This tool integrates protective factors (e.g., cognitive health, physical activity, education) with risk factors (e.g., cardiometabolic issues, sensory impairments, female sex).
-We explored BAGs in cross-sectional and longitudinal contexts, evaluating their variations by region, income level, and exposomes, including physical (e.g., air quality), social (e.g., inequality), and sociopolitical factors (e.g., democracy, political representation).
-Validation included epidemiological metrics such as odds ratios, relative risk, and meta-analyses.
+This repository contains the codes necessary for the results of the study: "Multilingualism protects against accelerated aging: A cross-sectional and longitudinal analysis in 27 European countries".

 ## Databases
 <a name="Databases"></a>